BenWort86/Two_sample_t_test_Monte_Carlo_simulator/README.md

 ## Help

-The function ```group_parameter_server``` interrupts the simulation when you alter the distribution type.
-If you change the distribution type, you can stop the simulation without stopping.
-However, you have to make sure that all parameters are within acceptable limits before you run the simulation.
-When the distribution type is changed, the simulation will be interrupted and the parameter input controls will also be updated with the given values in order to avoid any kind of incorrect calculations.
-It takes some time to update.
-I used the ```debounce``` function to solve issue and picked 150ms (tested with an AMD Ryzen 7 3700X).
+The function '''group_parameter_server''' interrupts the simulation if you change the distribution type If you change the distribution type, you can stop the simulation without interruption However, you must make sure that all parameters are within acceptable limits before running the simulation When the distribution type is changed, the simulation is interrupted and the parameter input controls are also updated with the given values to avoid any kind of erroneous calculations.
+The update takes some time.
-Although it's not an ideal answer but I haven't found a better one yet.
-If the simulator produces NaN'S after changing the distribution type you can change the interrupt time in the code directly :
+I used the '''debounce''' function to solve the problem and chose 150ms (tested with an AMD Ryzen 7 3700X) Eventhough this is not ideal, but I haven't found a better solution thus far.
+If the simulator generates NaN'S after you have changed the distribution type, you can change the interruption time directly in the code:

 ```
 group_parameter_server <- function(input, output, session) {